Foundational Diplomatic Program (FDP)

 Diplomacy: Theory and Practice

-Geopolitics and Political Analysis
+International Relations, Geopolitics and Political Analysis

-Diplomatic Practicum
+Diplomatic Rotation

 In their own words